-Activity: Organise the students by splitting the class into 4 groups and assigning them one slide to discuss (Slides 8 - 11).
+Now organize the students by splitting the class into 4 groups and assigning them one slide to discuss (Slides 7 - 10).
 Print each slide and then copy onto A3 so that students can record their discussion around the slide.

-- How does the photo link to tolerance in the UK? - Is it an example of the UK becoming more or less tolerant?
+- How does this photo link to tolerance in the UK? - Is it an example of the UK becoming more or less tolerant?
 Give reasons for your answer.

-After the group discussions and feedback to the class, students are now going to return to their original discussion questions: Is the UK a tolerant society? on Slide 12.
+After the group discussions and feedback to the class, students are now going to return to their original discussion questions: Is the UK a tolerant society?

 You can use an AFL activity such as thumbs up/thumbs down to see if students have changed their opinions about how tolerant the UK is.
 When students have explained their opinions, ask if they changed their views at all.